Looking back many months later, the first thing he remembered was the voices.

 "Yes, Mrs. Hudson has been quite worried about you," came a voice from the doorway.
 Sherlock turned his head and there was Mycroft, looking smug as usual, although it was softened by a sincere look of relief on his face.
 But as Mycroft came into better focus, something wasn't right.
 Sherlock blinked, but it didn't help him to make sense of what he was seeing.

 "What happened to your hair?"
-Sherlock said as he felt the world spin slightly.
+Sherlock said as he felt the world tilt slightly.

 "I see you have not lost any of your acerbic wit, my dear brother," he said as he sat wearily in the chair and folded his coat on his lap.
 "Cutting as always.
 What a relief."